HL7/US-Core/input/pagecontent/general-guidance.md

 ### Search Syntax

-The [FHIR RESTful Search API] requires that servers that support search **SHALL** support both the HTTP `GET` and `POST` commands.
-However, for this guide all the search interactions use the `GET` command with the following syntax:
+The [FHIR RESTful Search API] requires that servers that support search **SHALL** support the http `POST` based search.
+However, for all the supported search interactions in this guide, servers **SHALL** also support the `GET` based search.
+Note that these requirements for parameters apply to both `GET` and `POST` based queries.
 {: .new-content}

+For this guide, all the search interactions use the `GET` command with the following syntax:

  **`GET [base]/[Resource-type]?[parameter1]{:m1|m2|...}={c1|c2|...}[value1{,value2,...}]{&[parameter2]{:m1|m2|...}={c1|c2|...}[value1{,value2,...}]&...}`**